 High-Risk Asbestos Exposure For Insulators

-Insulation containing asbestos was a cheap, durable and fire-resistant product that was used for decades in refineries, commercial buildings, boiler rooms, ships, steel mills, trains and other locations.
-Asbestos was not taken out of thermal pipe, block or cement insulation until the mid1970s.
+Insulation containing asbestos was a cheap, durable, and fire-resistant product that was used for decades in refineries, commercial buildings, boiler rooms, ships, steel mills, trains, and other locations.
+Asbestos was not taken out of the thermal pipe, block, or cement insulation until the mid1970s.

 Asbestos In Insulation Products